 Echocardiography takes specialized education and training.
 Aspiring cardiac sonographers must complete a certificate, associate’s, or bachelor’s degree in cardiac sonography or diagnostic medical sonography.

-Students who complete a diagnostic medical sonography program will need additional education, clinical internships, and experience in cardiac sonography in order to move into the specialization.
+Students who complete a diagnostic medical sonography program will need additional education, clinical internships, and experience in cardiac sonography to move into the specialization.
 Certificate programs typically require candidates to have already completed an associate’s or bachelor’s degree.

 Admissions Requirements for Cardiac Sonographer Programs